gegedenice/ai-assistant-desktop-app/README.md

     ```

 4.  **Configure the Assistant**
-    - Run the application.
-It will create a `config.json` file in the root directory to store your settings.
+    - Copy the configuration template: `cp config.template.json config.json`
-    - **API Key**: Use the `File -> Manage API Keys` menu to add your OpenAI API key.
+    - **API Keys**: Use the `File -> Manage API Keys` menu to add your OpenAI and Groq API keys.
     - **MCP Servers**: Use the `File -> Manage MCP Servers` menu to add the URLs of the tool servers you want to connect to.
+    - **Remote Transformers**: If using a remote transformers server, use `Provider -> Set Remote Transformers URL...` to configure the endpoint.

 5.  **Run the application**
     ```bash